awsdocs/aws-codepipeline-user-guide/doc_source/tag-resources.md

 You can also use the console to add, manage, and remove tags for a pipeline\.

 In addition to identifying, organizing, and tracking your resource with tags, you can use tags in IAM policies to help control who can view and interact with your resource\.
-For examples of tag\-based access policies, see [Using Tags to Control Access to CodePipeline Resources](tag-based-access-control.md)\.
+For examples of tag\-based access policies, see [Using tags to control access to CodePipeline resources](tag-based-access-control.md)\.